Orange Rili Shrimp (Neocaridina davidi)

 For the best chance of breeding success, let the aquarium mature for several months before expecting shrimplets to survive.
 Experienced keepers often report that the first real breakthrough comes not from changing foods, but from allowing rock surfaces, sponge filters, and mineral balance to stabilise over time.

-Comparisons matter because many buyers start with a broad search like shrimp for sale UK, aquarium shrimp for sale uk, or freshwater shrimp for sale uk and only later realise that different shrimp need very different care.
+Comparisons matter because many buyers start with a broad search like shrimp for sale UK, aquarium shrimp for sale UK, or freshwater shrimp for sale UK and only later realise that different shrimp need very different care.
 White Spotted Red Shrimp are best for aquarists who want a specialist Sulawesi display rather than a general planted community shrimp tank.

 | Feature | White Spotted Red Shrimp | Cherry Shrimp |